 We began looking at our character design a lot this week.
 A slight downside to our story is that our characters are innately simple.
-Without all the best intentions, you can’t really make a cylindrical peg look like anything other than a cylindrical peg.
+With all the best intentions, you can’t really make a cylindrical peg look like anything other than a cylindrical peg.
 However this does give us a lot of room to experiment with style and the little details that really make an animation loveable.
 Each member of the team spent some time drawing up multiple variations of the character so we would have a pool of choices.
 These can be found on each of their blogs!

 I decided to draw up two of our main characters quickly in photoshop to get a sense of their personality.
 I wanted to give the characters a very natural, earthy look, while also looking like something that a child would want to play with.

 I really like how the characters turned out, and think that the wood grain really adds to their personality.
 If we were more advanced in maya, I would have loved for the wood grain to form the eyes, using knots for the darkest sports…however for now I think simple holes will do the trick.
 Since this drawing, we have decided to get rid of the arms on the characters, as our new storyboard doesn’t require them.

 <Some character movement ideas.
 We think that the character of the shapes will mostly come across in the way they move and act.

 Edit: Soon after these drawings, the team decided on a solid character design, which I drew up in rotations to get an idea of scale and texture.
 Having now finalised our animatic, we knew the characters no longer required arms, so they were taken out of the design.

 A really helpful resource when looking at character design and storyboarding was the Pixar website.
 Early in the year I watched a great video documenting the storyboarding process of ‘Monsters Inc’ (no longer available) where the group voiced and acted out the story along to the storyboard frames.
 My own team definitely found ourselves acting like wooden pegs more than is probably socially acceptable.